dslab-epfl/chef/docs/source/ImageInstallation.rst

 There are several ways of getting a VM that can be used with S²E.
 In this document, we will quickly cover three of them.
-For more information about managing S²E VMs and how things work underneath, see :doc:`ManagingVMs`.
+For more information about managing S²E VMs and how things work underneath, see :doc:`Howtos/ManagingVMs`.

 **Note**: In this document, ``$S2EDIR`` denotes the location where all the S²E related files lie in, as explained in :doc:`BuildingS2E`.
 Furthermore, this